 Currently, I believe it is easier for a home to overcome a lack of curb appeal than it once was.
 This is because buyers can see a dozen or more photos of each home for sale before they get in the car.
 The home may not look great from the street, for whatever reason, but they may see photos of a park-like back yard or a beautifully remodeled kitchen, so they can get past the issues that may have once stopped them from bothering to tour the home.

-However, curb appeal is still the most important part of getting your home ready to sell.
+However, curb appeal is still the most important part of getting your home ready to sell, along with a well-staged interior.

 But what exactly makes up curb appeal?